mcrae1/Script-X735-Libreelec/README.md

 ## Work in progress

 - directly support for RPi5 (migration of the shell scripts to pinctrl)
-- remove logical issues in shutdown shutdownirq.py
+- remove logical issues in shutdownirq.py
 - migration of shutdownirq.py to lgpio